changswap/changswap-document/products/prediction/prediction-guide.md

 We'll choose **Enter UP** for this example.

 2\.
 A new window will open.
-In the window, you'll see "Commit" to commit BNB for your prediction.
-Type the amount of BNB you would like to commit to your prediction for this round in the field.
+In the window, you'll see "Commit" to commit KUB for your prediction.
+Type the amount of KUB you would like to commit to your prediction for this round in the field.
 You can also use the bunny slider or click the percent buttons if you prefer.

 ![](<../../.gitbook/assets/image (44).png>)